robertesler/cordova-pd/README.md

 ```
 $puredata.receiveFloat("sendName")
 ```
-Receive a symbol from a sender (returns a String or JSON)
+Receive a symbol from a sender (returns a String)
 ```
 $puredata.receiveSymbol("sendName")
 ```
-Receive a message from a sender (returns a String or JSON)
+Receive a message from a sender (returns a String)
 ```
 $puredata.receiveMessage("sendName")
 ```
-Receive a List to a sender (returns an array or JSON array)
+Receive a List to a sender (returns a JSON)
 ```
 $puredata.receiveList("sendName")
 ```